 Applicants earn points based on overall GPA, Science & non-science GPA, and a TEAS test score.
-Optional points are awarded for 2nd language ability, healthcare experience, residing within the 6 county service area, and being a current Stanislaus State student.
+Optional points are awarded for 2nd language ability, healthcare experience, residing within the 6 county service area, and completing your pre-requisite courses at Stan State.

 A score is assigned for each of the areas, and an overall score is calculated.
-The admission list is generated by the overall score, with the top candidates and alternates.
+The admission list is generated by the overall score, with 30 top candidates and the remainder are alternates.
 All applicants will receive a letter notifying them of their status.

-Traditionally we have had to go to the alternate list.
+Traditionally we do go into the alternate list.
 Because nursing is an impacted program everywhere, students apply from all over the state.
 Often times students accept offers closest to their home - resulting in an opening for another student.

 If you are an alternate and still need to complete a course for admission, complete that course as you may be the next candidate on the alternate list when a space opens up.
 If you haven’t completed all the pre-req’s you won’t be able to begin the program.